The Lost Tapes (Sugababes album): Background

 In April 2012, it was reported that the line-up had signed a £1 million record deal with Polydor Records.
 In July 2012, it was officially confirmed that the group had reformed under the name Mutya Keisha Siobhan and were writing songs for a new album under Polydor.
 The group enlisted Naughty Boy, MNEK, Sia and Shaznay Lewis as collaborators for the album.
 Speaking of working with the group, MNEK said, "I'd just turned 17 when Felix Howard messaged me to say that the original Sugababes are singing together again and I want you to write with them'.
 I wasn't gonna say no was I [sic]".
 According to the singer-producer, the song "Today" was supposed to be the first single.
 MNEK also worked on "Drum" and the song "Boys" with Richard "Biff" Stannard.

-The album's original title was reportedly The Sacred Three, after the band's comeback concert tour.
-A song originally recorded for the album "Love in Stereo" went on to be recorded by Bananarama on their album In Stereo (2019).
-Buchanan said in an interview that the group were working on new material after their previous work was leaked online.
-Amongst the first songs to leak was a version of the song "Back in the Day" which sampled the song of the same name by Ahmad in February 2015.
-A year later, several other songs leaked to varying degrees of finished production, including: "Boys", "Love in Stereo", "Today", "No Regrets", "Summer of '99", "Too in Love", "I'm Alright" and "Drum".
-Another song "Burn Out" also leaked, which was later reclaimed by its writer Tom Aspaul.
-The group had also uploaded a song called "Lay Down in Swimming Pools" which sampled the Kendrick Lamar song "Swimming Pools (Drank)" to their SoundCloud account at the end of a studio session with Dev Hynes.
-This song would later be reworked with a new instrumental to become The Lost Tapes' song "I Lay Down".
+The album's original title was reportedly The Sacred Three, named after the group's comeback concert tour.
+A song originally recorded for the album, "Love in Stereo", went on to be recorded by Bananarama for their album In Stereo (2019).
+In June 2016, Siobhán Donaghy stated that the album was expected to be released in 2017.
+In August 2017 Buchanan said in an interview that the group were working on new material after their previous work was leaked online.
+Amongst the first songs to leak was a version of the song "Back in the Day", which sampled the song of the same name by Ahmad in February 2015.
+A year later, in late 2016, eight several other songs from the album, which was in varying degrees of completion, were leaked, including: "Boys", "Love in Stereo", "Today", "No Regrets", "Summer of '99", "Too in Love", "I'm Alright" and "Drum".
+Another song, "Burn Out" also leaked, which was later reclaimed by its writer Tom Aspaul.
+The group had also uploaded a song called "Lay Down in Swimming Pools", which sampled the Kendrick Lamar song "Swimming Pools (Drank)" to their SoundCloud account at the end of a studio session with Dev Hynes.
+This song would later be re-recorded with new vocals and new instrumental to become The Lost Tapes' song "I Lay Down".